Esri/arcgispro-vscode-debugger/README.md

     **NOTE:** The drop-down list shows folders on the remote machine
     2. Select the project folder containing the scripts you want to debug
     3. If prompted, re-enter the password
+    4. If prompted, decide whether you trust the workspace and proceed accordingly

     **NOTE:** From the **Explorer** tab you will see the directory tree of the remote machine.
-You can now open and edit scripts remotely.
+You can open and edit scripts remotely.

     **NOTE:** This will generate a `.vscode` folder in that workspace (if it is not already there).
 This folder will be populated with settings injected by the extension.